David Evans

 My research group's current work focuses mainly on understanding and improving the trustworthiness of machine learning when used in adversarial contexts, including privacy (what can adversaries learn about private training data from interacting with a trained model), security (what can adversaries do to cause a model to misbehave in targeted ways), and other properties we may wish to audit models for such as fairness.
 Other areas of recent interest include secure multi-party computation.

 In Fall 2024, I am teaching a graduate-level seminar on the Evaluation Crisis in Computer Science.
-In Spring 2024, I taught cs1010: Computing for Future Leaders and Citizens (and expect to teach a version of this course again in Spring 2025).
+In Spring 2025, I will teach cs1010: Computing for Future Leaders and Global Citizens (which I first taught in Spring 2024).
 Recently I have taught Risks and Benefits of Generative AI and LLMs (Fall 2023), cs3102: Theory of Computation, and cs4501: Computational Biology / Biological Computing (a new course I developed to learn about interesting things going on in biology).
 For earlier courses, see my Courses page.

 I have written two introductory computer science books, both of which are available as free downloads under a Creative Commons license, and as nicely printed color versions from Amazon.com: